BradPatras/brc-multiplatform/readme.md

 }
 ```

+## Why KMP
+I originally wrote this library twice, a version in swift for iOS apps and a version in kotlin for Android apps.
+After I learned more about Kotlin Multiplatform, I realized this simple library may be a good candidate for a shared codebase.

+## Publishing
+Android and iOS apps use completely different dependency management, Swift Package Manager for iOS and Gradle for Android.
+Since this library is made to be consumed by both platforms, it needs to be published two different ways.

+The Android/Multiplatform artifact is [published to Maven Central](https://central.sonatype.com/search?q=io.github.bradpatras.brc) and since it's a KMP Library, multiple variants get published (brc-android, brc-iosX64, etc) in order to support KMP Apps.

+The iOS package is published right here in this repository using the typical SPM library setup: a `Package.swift` file in the root directory and the actual xcframework artifacts attached to [github releases](https://github.com/BradPatras/brc-multiplatform/releases/tag/v0.4.0).

 ## Future
 I am patiently waiting for the day when direct [kotlin to swift export](https://youtrack.jetbrains.com/issue/KT-64572/The-first-public-release-of-Swift-Export?_gl=1*fq78w3*_gcl_au*MTY3NTg0NDY3OS4xNzQ2NTc5NTQ0*FPAU*MTY3NTg0NDY3OS4xNzQ2NTc5NTQ0*_ga*MTQ5NTIyOTU0MS4xNzQ1OTgwOTIx*_ga_9J976DJZ68*czE3NDY4NDI4ODIkbzQkZzEkdDE3NDY4NDMwMTQkajU0JGwwJGgw) is released because the reliance on Objective-C is one of the biggest downsides of kmp in my opinion (coming from an iOS developer).
 Hopefully that'll improve the ergonomics on the iOS side a little bit.
-The roadman says they're aiming for a 2025 public release! 🤞
+The roadmap says they're aiming for a 2025 public release! 🤞